RobertoBochet/iacv-homework/README.md

 ### G1 - 2D reconstruction

-*Due to the experimental results I decided to include some hand-taken lines to improve the accuracy of the calculations.*
+*Due to the experimental results I decided to include some hand-taken (and finding in different way) lines to improve the accuracy of the calculations.*

 #### Recovery of the affine properties